Stock Market

 Up & Down Capture Graph

-The simple analysis–graphed.
-Many “rowing” strategies are criticized for not achieving returns during market declines and then not being able to beat the stock market on the upside.
-The answer: if an investor can avoid the losses, it takes only a fraction of the positive gains to match (or beat!) the market.
-So the main objective of “rowing” is to avoid the losses…and the gains will seem to take care of themselves.
+The simple analysis -– graphed.
+Many “rowing” strategies (active, diversified, risk-managed, reduced or no market correlation, etc.) are criticized for not achieving returns during market declines and then not being able to beat the stock market on the upside.
+The counter-argument: if an investor can avoid the losses, it takes only a fraction of the positive gains to match (or beat!) the market.
+So the main objective of “rowing” is to avoid the losses; the gains will seem to take care of themselves.

 Updated